AgusArdizzone/dotfiles/readme.md

 My configs for BSPWM, SXHKD, Polybar and more.

-Currently using Nord Theme.
+Currently using Nord Theme. (will change to other theme soon)

-For terminal colors, using pywal.
+OLD Preview:
 ![Preview](./Preview.png)